BeeStation/BeeStation-Hornet/tgui/docs/component-reference.md

 - See inherited props: [Box](#box)
 - See inherited props: [Icon](#icon)
 - `options: string[] | DropdownEntry[]` - An array of strings which will be displayed in the dropdown when open.
-See Dropdown.tsx for more adcanced usage with DropdownEntry
+See Dropdown.tsx for more advanced usage with DropdownEntry
 - `selected: any` - Currently selected entry
-- `width: string` - Width of dropdown button and resulting menu; css width value
 - `over: boolean` - Dropdown renders over instead of below
 - `color: string` - Color of dropdown button
 - `nochevron: boolean` - Whether or not the arrow on the right hand side of the dropdown button is visible